AdoraNwodo/MedManager/README.md

 ## License

-osl-3.0.
+MIT.
 Please see the [license file](https://github.com/AdoraNwodo/MedManager/blob/master/LICENSE) for more information.